Online Reasoning Calibration: Test-Time Training Enables Generalizable Conformal LLM Reasoning: Introduction

 Conformal prediction~\citep{shafer2008tutorial,angelopoulos2021gentle} and calibration methods provide finite-sample coverage guarantees, and they may provide confidence estimates of whether a set of LLM outputs contains the correct answer.
 In the context of test-time scaling, these methods are used to limit the number of tokens or examples that must be sampled, while still ensuring a high quality response.
-For example, \emph{Thought Calibration}~\citep{wu2025thoughtcal} among others~\citep{xie2025statistical,wang2026conformal} formulates inference efficiency as a risk-controlled stopping problem, and it produces calibrated thresholds for an online probe that emits stopping probabilities.
+For example, \emph{Thought Calibration}~\citep{wu2025thoughtcal} among others~\citep{xie2025statistical,wang2026conformal} formulates inference efficiency as a risk-controlled stopping problem, and it produces calibrated thresholds of a probe that controls risks with early stopping.
 However, these methods assume a fixed inference procedure, whose dynamics are uniform over the course of sampling.
 That is, they do not address the validity of confidence estimates under distribution shifts at two levels.
-On the sample level, reasoning patterns may vary across different positions within a long chain-of-though (CoT).
+On the sample level, reasoning patterns may vary across different positions within a long chain-of-thought (CoT).
 On the dataset level, models are often deployed in out-of-distribution (OOD) circumstances that have not been seen during training.

 In an orthogonal direction, \emph{Test-Time Training (TTT)}~\citep{sun2020test,sun2024ttt} provides a natural mechanism for online adaptation of LLMs.
 At a high level, the goal is to adapt model weights at \emph{inference} time, based on characteristics of the input.
 Specifically, an \emph{inner loop} updates a small set of ``fast'' weights based on each incoming token or reasoning step, by minimizing a self-supervised objective.
 A separate \emph{outer loop} is trained across many sequences to learn the shared initialization and feature mappings, which make the inner-loop updates stable and transferable~\citep{sun2020test}.
 The TTT framework is designed to improve overall modeling capability and generalization in new domains or long sequences through meta-learning.
-Its standard losses are reconstruction-based, which are not directly aligned with calibration or risk control.
+However, it is usually applied with a reconstruction-based loss at inference time, which is not directly aligned with calibration or risk control.